rdpoor/mu/README.md

 want a note to sound slightly different each time you play it.
 So maybe there's some concept of "start a note" which allows a stream to select some parameters that remain invariant until the note ends.

+### Varying notes on each playback

+I woke up this AM and realized there's a simple heuristic: if the tick counter decreases, assume that you are starting a "new" note.
+I wrote mune14 to test this: at each loop, pick a different sound to play.
+Works great.
+Going this route, we need to go back to the idea of "one source per input", that is, can't share streams across multiple sinks.